Ramón Báez Figueroa

-Ramón Buenaventura Báez Figueroa (born in 1956) is the former president of Banco Intercontinental (BANINTER) from the Dominican Republic, accused in 2003 of masterminding the country's most spectacular banking fraud scandal, amounting to more than US$2.2 billion ($ billion today).
+Ramón Buenaventura Báez Figueroa (born 1956) is the former president of Banco Intercontinental (BANINTER) from the Dominican Republic, accused in 2003 of masterminding the country's most spectacular banking fraud scandal, amounting to more than US$2.2 billion ($ billion today).

 Family and early life

 Descendant of two Dominican presidents (Buenaventura Báez and Ramón Báez Machado), Báez Figueroa comes from an influential Dominican family.
 His father is the entrepreneur Ramón Báez Romano, grandson of former president Ramón Báez Machado.